EU faces two tough months of bargaining to boost euro confidence

 German Chancellor Angela Merkel seems determined to avoid any new liability for German taxpayers which would require her to seek approval from her increasingly reluctant parliament before a September 2013 general election.

-That may explain why she insisted that euro zone rescue funds could not recapitalize any bank until a euro zone banking supervisor is fully operational late next year, and there would be no retroactive direct recapitalization of banks.
+That may explain why she insisted that euro zone rescue funds could not recapitalise any bank until a euro zone banking supervisor is fully operational late next year, and there would be no retroactive direct recapitalisation of banks.

 Her stance was a blow to Spain’s hopes of getting the cost of rescuing banks hit by the collapse of a real estate bubble off the state’s balance sheet, and hence easing its debt burden without recourse to a euro zone bailout.
 It was also a setback for Ireland’s hopes of shedding some of its bank-induced debt.